VishnuHSharma/Udacity-Data-Analyst-Nanodegree/README.md

 #### Project 3 - Analyzing A/b Test Results
 - Perform statistical analysis via bootstrapping to determine if a company should implement a new webpage using A/B testing.
+- Accept or Reject the Null Hypothesis and make a conclusion of whether the company should implemement the new page.